City Council updated on splash pad, pool

 “The work has already been completed,” Matt Boggess, Vinton Parks & Recreation Department (VPRD) Director, told the council.
 “When we went out for bids, we did receive a second bid for the work,” he said.

-However, the estimate provided with the second proposal was higher "and we would have needed to take some additional steps and but the work out for bid," Boggess added.
+However, the estimate provided with the second proposal was higher “and we would have needed to take some additional steps and put the work out for bid,” Boggess added.

 With the work started at the park, Boggess shared that the goal for the splash pad would be up and open for public use.